 After the woman left, Bilderdijk and his wife laughed heartily at her fear.
 It was not until they arrived in Paris and Bilderdijk found himself in a “tete-a-tete with the silly, frightened lady, whose nervous tremors in the Brussels diligence had afforded so much amusement to him and his wife,” that he discovered the frightened traveler was none other than the intrepid and courageous balloon flying Sophie.

 During Sophie’s career, she became a favorite balloonist of Napoleon Bonaparte.
 She gained this position because André-Jacques Garnerin disgraced himself by failing to control the balloon that he sent up in celebration of Napoleon’s coronation.
 The balloon drifted to Rome, crashed into the Lago di Bracciano, and became the butt of many jokes at Napoleon’s expense.
-Napoleon thus replaced Garnerin with Sophie, whose ascents for Napoleon include one on 24 June 1810 for his marriage to Marie-Louise, the birth of his son and the son’s baptism in 1811, and at the “Féte de l’Emperor” in Milan on 15 August 1811 to mark his 42nd birthday.
+Napoleon thus replaced Garnerin with Sophie, whose ascents for him include one on 24 June 1810 for his marriage to Marie-Louise, the birth of his son and the son’s baptism in 1811, and at the “Féte de l’Emperor” in Milan on 15 August 1811 to mark his 42nd birthday.

-Sophie did not just fly balloons.
+Sophie Blanchard did not just fly balloons.
 She also conducted several parachute experiments with her husband, and although she may have never actually jumped in parachute, she did send down parachuting dogs and launched both fireworks and pyrotechnics attached to parachutes.
 Her chief rival at the time was André-Jacques Garnerin’s niece, Élisa Garnerin, who made her first parachute jump from 1,000 meters after refusing to listening to the doctors who warned her that such an audacious jumps might endanger her “delicate organs.”

 When Jean-Pierre died on 7 March 1809, he and Sophie still had financial debt.
-To help resolve her money woes, Sophie remained as frugal as possible.
+To help resolve these financial woes, Sophie remained as frugal as possible.
 She also choose a hydrogen-filled gas balloon (or Charlière) because it allowed her to ascend in a small basket that was little bigger than a chair and because hydrogen made it easier for her to operate her balloon, as she did not need to tend a fire to keep the balloon airborne.
 Moreover, because she was small and light, she could use a smaller amount of gas to inflate her balloon.

-Having made over sixty flights in her lifetime, Sophie was bound to have her share of close calls.
+Having made over sixty flights in her lifetime, Sophie Blanchard was bound to have her share of close calls.
 One close call occurred in 1811 when she reported she lost consciousness after ascending to avoid being trapped in a hailstorm near Vincennes, and, thus, allegedly, she remained in the air for 14 1/2 hours.
 When she crossed the Alps heading to Turin on 25 April 1812, the temperatures dropped so low she suffered a nose bleed and icicles formed on her hands and face.
 Several years later, in September of 1817, she was attempting to land in what she thought was a safe spot.
 In reality it was a marsh.
 As she landed, the canopy of her balloon caught in some trees, her basket tipped, and she became entangled in the rigging and landed in the water.
 She would have drowned if people had not rushed to save her.

 Sophie’s last balloon flight is well-known.
 It occurred on the night of 6 July 1819 at the Tivoli Gardens in Paris and was her sixty-seventh flight.
 For this flight, Sophie was wearing a parachute, and clothed in white, wearing a white hat with white plumes.
 She climbed into her balloon around ten o’clock in the evening.
 She had been warned repeatedly about using fireworks and pyrotechnics with her balloon.
 However, the warnings went unheeded.